learnedfriend/learnedfriend.github.io/_pages/advice.md

 {% include base_path %}

+If you need urgent help, please feel free to call me: <p><a href="tel:+64 27 357 1665">+64 27 357 1665</a></p>.
+If I do not pick up, text or email and I will respond as soon as possible.

+If your matter is not urgent:
+* for a no-charge initial consultation, please [book directly into my calendar](https://calendly.com/)
+* otherwise, please email me: tyrone@spilledmilk.nz
+* if you want to apply for pro-bono or reduced fee assistance, please [ill out this form](form) instead of booking a time or emailing.
+I will respond to your enquiry within one week.

+Before I accept any instructions from you, there are some things that you should take note of.
+I really encourage you to read the notes below now, but I will also set all of this out in an email to you if you choose to instruct me.

+### Location and COVID-19 precautions
+* I am currently based in Wellington.
+I am happy to meet clients at my offices, and can arrange to meet clients on their own premises where appropriate.
+* During the COVID-19 pandemic, I will not meet any client in person who is unable to present a My Vaccine Pass.
+* I anticipate reclocating outside of New Zealand in the medium-term.
+I intend to continue practising law remotely,

 ### Fees

 * I generally charge hourly fees.
 My standard hourly fee is **$190 + GST** (i.e. $218.50 incl.
 GST).
 I acknowledge that this expensive in absolute terms - but it is also at the lower end of fees charged by New Zealand lawyers.